Published: March 16, 2026 | Medically reviewed: WebEyeClinic Ophthalmology Team | Last updated: March 16, 2026

 Can an Online Eye Doctor Review My Reports?

-Quick medical summary: An online eye doctor can review OCT scans, visual field tests, eye pressure readings, prescriptions, and clinic notes.
-This can help explain diagnoses, check if treatment sounds appropriate, and decide whether symptoms may need urgent attention.
-However, online review does not replace an in-person eye examination when serious disease is suspected.
+Quick medical summary: An online eye doctor can review OCT scans, visual field tests, eye pressure readings, prescriptions, retina images, and clinic notes to help explain what they may show.
+This can help you understand possible diagnoses, whether the findings sound concerning, and what next steps may be appropriate.

-Many eye test results can be reviewed without seeing the patient in person, especially when the reports already contain images, measurements, or written findings.
+Many eye test results can be reviewed online, especially when the reports contain images, measurements, or written findings.
+You can upload these during your free WebEyeClinic chat if they help explain your concern.

 - OCT scan reports